 - Conduct a test flight if necessary

-- Check that the operator id is clearly displayed on the UAS
+- Check that the operator id is clearly displayed on the RPA

 - Charge flight batteries, controller(s) and mobile device(s)